lanedsmu/PowerShellLnL/ADObjectUtils/readme.md

 Get-ADUser -identity xxxxxxx -properties DisplayName, LastBadPasswordAttempt, LastLogonDate, LockedOut, AccountExpirationDate, PasswordExpired, BadLogonCount, badPwdCount, lockoutTime
 ```

-To see all of the properties available, use a wildcard for the properties parameter and pipe it to get-member:
+To see all of the properties available, use a wildcard for the properties parameter and pipe it to get-member.
+We need to use the wildcard on the properties because there are so many that the default is only to return a few.
+get-member can't know about properties unless they're piped to it.

 ```powershell
 PS C:\> get-aduser -properties * -identity xxxxxxx |get-member